 Buddhists Responding is a support group that formed around concerns for social justice and care of the environment after the 2016 presidential election.
 Its purpose is to bring a dharma perspective to social engagement and support action that aligns with our values and commitment to the Zen path of wisdom and compassion.
-Buddhists Responding has an online google group and has met several times and marched together in the Women’s March in Eugene.
-BR is currently sponsoring a four part workshop series on diversity with our sister sangha in Corvallis that begins on March 12th and goes throughout the year.
+Buddhists Responding has an online Google group and has met several times and marched together in the Women’s March in Eugene.

-What does it mean to confront in social/environmental injustice from a place of practice?
+What does it mean to confront social/environmental injustice from a place of practice?

 As Zen Buddhists, we commit to:

-2. Cultivate Resilience and Safety Within — We work with our own fears and perceived threats rather than project them outwards and rely on the strength of not knowing.
-When we feel safe in ourselves, we can approach others who think and feel and act differently than us while maintaining our own integrity.
+2. Cultivate Resilience and Safety Within — We work with our own fears and perceived threats rather than project them outward and rely on the strength of not knowing.
+When we feel safe in ourselves, we can approach others who think, feel and act differently than us while maintaining our own integrity.

-4. Drop the Divide — Where ever we notice we have made an “other” — an individual or a group that garners our contempt or judgement as being lesser, we work to maintain respect in all beings fundamental value while engaging in constructive conflict.
+4. Drop the Divide — Where ever we notice we have made an “other” — an individual or a group that garners our contempt or judgment as being lesser — we work to maintain respect in the value of all beings while engaging in constructive conflict.